 - This can be done through physical paper or even digitally if that interests you.
 I love collaging because it can give you new fresh ideas.
 We have a tendency to think inside the box, but looking though old magazine and things you might not have looked through before, you will be surprised to see a lot the world can offer.
 In addition, just the act of cutting and pasting is extremely easy and gives the doer a feeling of gratitude and accomplishment.

 - This is one the most interesting activities in my opinion.
 Listen to your favorite song, or a song that moves you, and doodle what you think of while listening.
 This will life a weight off your shoulder and let you express yourself in a non-self-critical way.
 This is an extremely liberating activity.

 - Coloring books

 - Coloring books are not just for the young.
 Coloring books offer a great way to be able to concentrate intensely but provide a low risk environment.
 Did you color outside the line?
 No worries it is just a coloring book.
 To see the colors come alive gives one a break.

 - This form of paint looks mesmerizing yet is so simple.
 Most people look at water color and think they would never be able to do that, but that is a common misconception.
 Just add 2 parts water to one part of any paint, and voila you have your own paint, Water color is easy to work with, easy to clean, and looks beautiful.
 Just mindlessly stroke your brush on some canvas and see what unique piece you can create.

 ASI art students and volunteers have made these crafts to benefit ASI free art programs and art boxes for low-income youth.
-Art Sphere Inc. helps spread the mission of Bok for future creatives and small businesses by fostering creativity with youth.
+Art Sphere Inc. helps spread the mission of Bok … Continue reading ASI Items for Sale at Bok Cafe

 “No one is born hating another person because of the color of his skin, or his background, or his religion.
 People learn to hate, and if they can learn to … Continue reading Anti-Violence Quotes that inspire Peace Sign Art